raoul2000/cam-browser/doc/README.md

+# Overview

+The webapp is divided in 2 part :

+- the explorer : a basic file explorer that show snapshots and video files grouped by day of creation
+- services : features with no user interface designed to be launched periodically through a web cron servie for instance.

+Currentl 2 services are available :

+- **sms** : send an SMS using free.fr SMS service, when a new snapshot is created
+- **purge** : remove files older than a configurable amount of days

 # Configuration

 The configuration is defined into the file `config.php` located at the root of the project.
 It is actually a PHP script that defines the **$config** array which is then used by other PHP scripts.